Job Security

 Why Is Job Security Important?

-Encouraging a sense of job security among as many workers as possible is crucial.
-This is not just a benefit for employees.
-An organization where workers feel confident in their future comes with many more advantages than one where employees have no idea what might happen tomorrow.
+It is crucial to encourage a sense of job security among as many workers as possible.
+This is not just for the wellbeing of employees.
+An organization where workers feel confident in their future comes with many more valuable advantages than one where employees have no idea what might happen tomorrow.
+Here are some of the reasons why:

 Improves Engagement

-Most employees who think that they are about to lose their job will also lose interest in what they are doing, and will probably start looking for something new.
+Most people who suspect that they are about to lose their job will naturally lose interest in what they are doing, and will probably start looking for something new.
 The saying “it’s easier to look for a job when you have a job” comes back to haunt managers and HR in this situation.
-According to Gallup, employees who are insecure about the stability of their job show an average engagement decrease of 37%.
+According to this study, employees who lack job security tend to experience work-related stress and anxiety, which are also factors that lower engagement rates.

 On the other hand, promoting job security has a significant impact on engagement.
 According to the NCBI, more than 85% of job-secure workers are engaged.
 Meanwhile, for those with an uncertain future, all is not lost, as managers can play an important role in reducing the effect of job insecurity.
 Managerial support for job-insecure workers increases the chance that these employees are engaged by 13%.